mikeywashere/Obsidian/README.md

 # Obsidian
-Minecraft runner and manager with web UI
+Minecraft Bedrock Server runner and manager with web UI